 Proxy & Off-Campus Access

 The Library's electronic journals and resources are accessible from any computer connected to the campus network (including offices, computing labs, and dorms).
 Connecting a laptop or other device to the campus network requires authentication with a CNetID and password.
-Visitors doing research within Library buildings who are not eligible for CNet IDs may be issued temporary wireless network credentials by the ID & Privileges Office or any library circulation desk.
-Learn more about computers and wireless in the Library.

 Access to electronic resources from off-campus requires authentication, which is done through IT Services' proxy server.
 Links on the Library web site are configured to do this automatically.
 You will be prompted to login using your CNetID and password.